 Computer Science, Psychology

-Coming to Rensselaer Polytechnic Institute was a breath of fresh air from public education.
-I was free to explore without any restrictions and I quickly chose a dual major in Computer Science and Psychology.
+Coming to Rensselaer Polytechnic Institute allowed me to expand my knowledge and I quickly chose a dual major in Computer Science and Psychology.
 My first semester, I joined the CogWorks Laboratories and began the start of my collegiate research career.
 I worked along undergraduates, graduates, and professors performing experiments studying human cognition and examining cognitive models.
 This early exposure to research was a driving factor in my application and acceptance into the Accelerated B.S./Ph.D.
 Program at RPI.